KrutavShah/GPU_Virtualization-Wiki/installation/preparation.md

 :::

 For both of these processes, you should refer to documentation from your system vendor to get specific details on how to achieve the desired configuration and results for your system.

+### Enabling IOMMU

+Even when IOMMU is enabled in your system's firmware, Linux must be told to enable the IOMMU at boot-time.
+To do this, you must add a couple arguments to the kernel command line.

+* For Intel: `intel_iommu=on iommu=pt`
+* For AMD: `amd_iommu=on iommu=pt`

+Specific directions vary depending on the bootloader of use; for example, [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_virtualization/managing-virtual-devices_configuring-and-managing-virtualization#attaching-sr-iov-networking-devices-to-virtual-machines_managing-sr-iov-devices) are the directions for doing so with GRUB 2.

 ## Obtaining Drivers and Licensing